bibekbhatta/Test/README.md

 <b> Gender.ipynb </b> can be used to check if a first name of a person is male or female

-<b> tempr_glb_mthly.csv</b> contains data on highest recorded daily temperature for a given country for a given month in any given year (starting 1900 or earlier).This data file is a distillation of more than 975 million rows of obs  provided by National Centers for Environmental Information (NCEI).
+<b> tempr_glb_mthly.csv</b> contains data on highest recorded daily temperature for a given country for a given month in any given year (starting 1900 or earlier).This data file is a distillation of more than 750 million rows of observations  provided by National Centers for Environmental Information (NCEI).
 Full raw data is available via this link: "https://www.ncei.noaa.gov/pub/data/ghcn/daily/ghcnd_all.tar.gz"

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bibekbhatta/Test/HEAD)